 Transportation costs are classified based on types of expenses borne by a trucking business.
 These are the main factors that influence the cost of transportation.
 There are three main types of transport costs:

-- Operating and running costs: Cost of operations are referred to as running costs.
+- Operating and running costs: Cost of operations are referred to as running costs for example, fuel and fuel surcharge costs.
 These expenses are variable in nature because they are dependent on distance covered and the number of trips.

 - Fixed costs: Insurance, tax, depreciation, driver wages, interest on capital, general supervision charges, and salary of operating managers are included under fixed or standing charges.
 These charges will have to be borne by the owner even if the vehicles are not operational.